WHO’S TAKING THE PICTURES?

 Q – What is your background and experience as a photographer?

 I believe that the art of photography is a constant evolution and an ongoing learning process.
 To continue to expand my creative vision, I seek out learning opportunities and attend workshops on a regular basis.
-Most recently, I have taken workshops with world-renowned photographer Freeman Patterson, award-winning photographer & author Jim Zuckerman, Jasmine Star – one of the top 10 wedding photographers in the US and noted photojournalist Steve Simon.
+I have taken workshops with world-renowned photographer Freeman Patterson, award-winning photographer & author Jim Zuckerman, noted photojournalist Steve Simon, visionary wedding photographer David Beckstead and most recently with Jerry Ghionis – one of the top 10 wedding photographers in the world.

 Q – Are you a member of any professional associations?